 Step 1: Health insurance

 All international UIU scholars must have the university health insurance.
 All international scholars will automatically be enrolled in the health insurance plan.
-More information about the plan and its coverage is available in the UIU insurance brochure.
+More information about the plan and its coverage is available online.

 Step 2: Verify housing arrangements with the Center for International Education